p2panda/handbook/website/docs/specification/data-types/bamboo.md

 title: Bamboo
 ---

-- requirements in this section refer only to how p2panda specifies use of bamboo.
+_Requirements in this section refer only to how p2panda specifies use of bamboo._

 :::caution Requirement BA1